Amazon's LoveFilm, taking on Netflix, adds Fox in Britain

-LoveFilm, Amazon's European DVD and movie streaming service, has agreed to stream movies and TV shows from News Corp's Twentieth Century Fox TV unit, adding content from another Hollywood studio to compete with Netflix's six-month-old British service.
+LoveFilm, Amazon's European (AMZN.O) DVD and movie streaming service, has agreed to stream movies and TV shows from News Corp's (NWSA.O) Twentieth Century Fox TV unit, adding content from another Hollywood studio to compete with Netflix's (NFLX.O) six-month-old British service.

 Most of LoveFilm's' deals cover the so-called "second pay window," which follows a period of several months during which pay channels like Britain's Sky Movies have the rights to air those movies and TV shows.
 The first pay window begins about a year after the movie appears in cinemas.